 INTENT: The application of flexible land use controls to the development of land is often difficult or impossible within traditional zoning district regulations.
-In order to permit the use of more flexible land use regulations and to facilitate use of the most advantageous techniques of land development, it is often necessary permissible to establish Planned Unit Developments (PUDs), in which development is in harmony with the general purpose and intent of this ordinance and the adopted Nassau County Comprehensive Plan.
-However, development in a PUD differs in one (1) or more respects from the usual application of provisions of this ordinance.
+In order to permit the use of more flexible land use regulations and to facilitate use of the most advantageous techniques of land development, it is permissible to establish Planned Unit Developments (PUDs), in which development is in harmony with the general purpose and intent of this ordinance and the adopted Nassau County Comprehensive Plan.
 The objective of a PUD is to encourage ingenuity, imagination and design efforts on the part of builders, architects, site planners and developers, by allowing for departure from the strict application of use, setback, height, and minimum lot size requirements of conventional zoning districts.
-In order to justify allowing these departures, a PUD must produce developments which can achieve desirable goals such as preserving open space, protecting historic or community character, providing alternative transportation modes, or providing for the efficient expansion of public infrastructure which are in keeping with overall land use intensity and open space objectives of this ordinance, while departing from the strict application of use, setback, height, and minimum lot size requirements of the various zoning districts.
+In order to justify allowing these departures, a PUD must produce developments which can achieve desirable goals such as preserving open space, protecting historic or community character, providing alternative transportation modes, or providing for the efficient expansion of public infrastructure.
 The intent of this district is to permit such flexibility and provide performance criteria for Planned Unit Development which:

-- A. Permits a creative approach to the development of land; - B. Accomplishes a more desirable environment than would be possible through the strict application of minimum requirements of this ordinance; - C. Provides for an efficient use of land, resulting in small-networks of utilities and streets and thereby lower development costs; - D. Enhances the appearance of the area through preservation of natural features, the provision of underground utilities, where possible, and the provision of recreation areas and open space in excess of more efficiently than existing zoning and subdivision requirements; - E. Provides an opportunity for new approaches to ownership; - F. Provides an environment of stable character compatible with surrounding areas; - G. Retains property values over the years long term.
+- A. Permits a creative approach to the development of land; - B. Accomplishes a more desirable environment than would be possible through the strict application of minimum requirements of this ordinance; - C. Provides for an efficient use of land, resulting in lower development costs; - D. Enhances the appearance of the area through preservation of natural features, the provision of underground utilities, where possible, and the provision of recreation areas and open space more efficiently than existing zoning and subdivision requirements; - E. Provides an environment of stable character compatible with surrounding areas; - F. Retains property values over the long term.

-A PUD will not require a Future Land Use Map amendment so long as the proposed use does not increase the intensity or density of use specified on the underlying Future Land Use Map.
-Intensity of use is based upon the demand for traffic, water, sewer and solid waste.
+A PUD will not require a Future Land Use Map amendment so long as the proposed use does not increase the type and intensity or density of use specified on the underlying Future Land Use Map.